EuroMOMO Bulletin, Week 18, 2022

-This week’s overall pooled EuroMOMO estimates of all-cause mortality for the participating European countries show a substatial elevated excess mortality over the recent month.
-The excess is mainly among the elderly (65 years or older), but also among older adults (45 to 64 years of age).
+This week’s overall pooled EuroMOMO estimates of all-cause mortality for the participating European countries show decreasing, but still elevated, excess mortality among the elderly (65 years or older) and among older adults (45 to 64 years of age).

 Data from 26 European countries or subnational regions were included in this week’s pooled analysis of all-cause mortality.

 As EuroMOMO collects routine data on all-cause mortality only, but no information on specific causes of death, nor any data on other factors that may be associated with observed mortality signals, EuroMOMO’s outputs do not allow specific conclusions about underlying causes of changing mortality levels per se.
-Never the less, in the current context of COVID-19, mortality patterns can be expected to fluctuate as a consequence of changing COVID-19 transmission levels and the various preventive measures that have been installed and lifted intermittently in the participating countries during the course of 2020 and 2021.
+Never the less, in the context of the COVID-19 pandemic, mortality patterns can be expected to fluctuate as a consequence of changing COVID-19 transmission levels and the various preventive measures, that have been installed and lifted intermittently in the participating countries throug the COVID-19 pandemic.

 National data representing all of Germany are part of the pooled EuroMOMO analysis.
 Data from the subnational regions of Berlin and Hesse are also provided and will be shown separately with their z-scores graphs, in addition to national-level data from Germany, but they are not included in the pooled analysis.